-The Caribbean Coast Food Security Project (PAIPSAN) aims to enhance food and nutritional security in select communities of the Caribbean coast of Nicaragua.
-Project stakeholders include small- and medium-scale landholders, rural laborers, producer organizations, and fisher communities, including women and young people, with no or limited assets and equipment.
-PAIPSAN is aligned with a Sector-wide Rural Development Program, which focuses on poor smallholders as active participants in their own sustainable human development to achieve food security and foster agricultural exports.
-The project aims to promote increased agricultural productivity and environmental sustainability in the Nicaraguan Caribbean coast through participatorily designed Innovation Development Plans (IDPs) for formal and informal groups of beneficiaries (i.e., cooperatives, producers associations) to achieve improvements and innovations in production, and consolidate market opportunities.
-Activities include agricultural technology trainings and technical assistance for organized producers, along with the promotion of income-producing employment activities, such as the creation of family-community microenterprises (ranging from cabinet-making and fruit production to sustainable tourism) in support of women and young people.
-The project also aims to support nutrition education to change behavior and raise awareness and knowledge about nutrition and the role of agriculture in improving nutrition outcomes.
+The Caribbean Coast Food Security Project (PAIPSAN) enhances food security and nutrition in select communities of the Caribbean coast of Nicaragua.
+Project stakeholders include small- and medium-scale landholders, rural laborers, producers’ organizations, and fisher communities, including women and young people, with limited or no assets or equipment.
+PAIPSAN is aligned with the Sector-wide Rural Development Program, which focuses on poor smallholders as active participants in their own sustainable human development to achieve food security and foster agricultural exports.
+The project promotes increased agricultural productivity and environmental sustainability through participatorily designed Innovation Development Plans (IDPs) for formal and informal groups of beneficiaries such as cooperatives and producers’ associations to achieve improvements and innovations in production and to consolidate market opportunities.
+Activities include agricultural technology trainings and technical assistance for organized producers along with promotion of income-producing employment activities such as the creation of family–community microenterprises ranging from cabinet-making and fruit production to sustainable tourism in support of women and young people.
+The project supports nutrition education to change behavior and raises awareness and knowledge about nutrition and the role of agriculture in improving nutrition outcomes.

 - Climate Change